 The easy way to raise cash

-Of course, you can make the finding or raising of cash a much easier process by engaging the services of a part-time FD or CFO.
-For example, the FC Centre (and CFO Centres) offer the services of part-time FDs or CFOs with big business experience who can use what they know to help you uncover or obtain the cash you need to help your company achieve rapid yet sustainable growth.
+Of course, you can make the finding or raising of cash a much easier process by engaging the services of a part-time CFO.
+For example, the CFO Centre offer the services of fractioanl CFOs with big business experience who can use what they know to help you uncover or obtain the cash you need to help your company achieve rapid yet sustainable growth.
 They will help remove the fear and confusion from the entire process.

 How it works

-The FD Centre’s part-time FDs use a proven framework known as the ‘12 Boxes’ to identify where the problems are within any business.
+The CFO Centre’s fractional CFOs use a proven framework known as the ‘12 Boxes’ to identify where the problems are within any business.
 They use it to review every aspect of your company finance function and identify every problem area.

 They will help you to understand your company’s finances and not only eliminate cash flow problems and identify cost-savings but also to improve profits.

-To discover how an FD Centre part-time FD will help your business, contact us now on 0808 164 8902.
-To book your free one-to-one call with one of our part-time FDs, click here.
-You can see how they add rocket fuel to any business here.
+To discover how a CFO Centre part-time CFO will help your business, contact us now.
+To book your free one-to-one call with one of our part-time CFOs, click here.

 ‘Scale Up: How to Take Your Business to the Next Level Without Losing Control and Running Out of Cash’, Mills, Colin.
 BrightFlame Books, 2016